blockchain-unica/rosetta-smart-contracts/contracts/constant-product-amm/README.md

 - **Move/Aptos**:
 - **Fe/Ethereum**:
 - **Vyper/Ethereum**: implementation is similar to Solidity, but Vyper requires more explicit handling of low-level details, such as manual ABI encoding, calldata construction, and decoding of return values when interacting with ERC20 contracts.
+- **Cairo/Starknet**: implementation similar to Solidity, but it is used OpenZeppelin ERC20 interface